deividfoggi/IdentityDemos/ApplicationPermissions/readme.md

 # Application permission
 IdentityLabs

+## Pre-reqs

+ - .net 5.0
+ - Any code editor to adjust settings like VSCode

 This scenario explores the application permissions using the client credentials grant flow, such as an automation that will get mails from user's inbox.

 Setup: